shapeoko/Docs/content/software.md

 ###Installing Grbl onto the Arduino###

-As noted above, Grbl is pre-installed on Arduinos purchased from Inventables as part of a complete kit.
+As noted above, Grbl (along with the bootloader) is pre-installed on Arduinos purchased from Inventables as part of a complete kit.
 If your board doesn't have it installed (or was erased because you downloaded the blinking lights program in Step #5 of the afore-mentioned installation directions), you can download another hex file here:

 * [grbl v0.8c atmega328p 16mhz 9600.hex](https://github.com/downloads/grbl/grbl/grbl\_v0\_8c\_atmega328p\_16mhz\_9600.hex)